Dana94/2019-website/blog/2020-06-07-using-redux-in-react.md

 ## Use in a Component

-Create a function to handle the state and in receiving an updated version of it.

 `mapStateToProps` is the common name for mapping global state values in a component.
 They will be accessed using `props.<state value>`.